What is burnout syndrome?

 Burn-out syndrome or burnout syndrome is defined by ICD 11 (International Classification of Diseases) as the result of chronic workplace stress that has not been managed.

-But...does burnout really only affect employees?
+But...Does burnout really only affect employees?

 #1 Myth

-How do we know him?
+How do we know this?

-• exhaustion (feelings of loss of energy)
+• exhaustion (feelings a loss of energy)

 • self-doubt ("I'm not good enough")